CHMMaas/HTEPredictionMetrics/README.md

 For an example of how to use the "OP.for.Benefit" function, have look at "Examples" under "?OP.for.Benefit".

 # Other functions
+Some other useful functions included in this package.

 # val.surv.mi
 This function can calculate the intercept, slope, and C-index for survival outcomes for complete case analysis and predictions from multiple imputed data sets.